TRANSNATIONAL THREATS, POLITICALLY INFORMED RESPONSES

 -

-SOC ACE Programme Manager & Deputy Director of Operations
+SOC ACE Deputy Director

 Lyndsey Hand is the Deputy Director of Operations and Programme Manager of the Serious Organised Crime & Anti-Corruption Evidence (SOC ACE) research programme.

-Her expertise includes designing and delivering politically informed adaptive programmes using TWP, PDIA, and issues-based programming approaches, as well as strategic business development.
+Her expertise includes designing and delivering politically informed, adaptive programmes using TWP, PDIA, and issues-based programming approaches, as well as strategic business development.
 Lyndsey holds professional qualifications in project, programme, and change management, applying tailored methods to suit politically complex contexts and linking them with bespoke monitoring and evaluation frameworks that tackle the challenge of measuring wider systemic change.

 She holds a Master's in International Development from the University of Birmingham and a BSc in Politics and International Relations from Oxford Brookes University.